deathaplenty/Auramance/attributes/health.md

 ---
+title: Health
 layout: page
-title: Health
-categories: stats
+categories: attributes
 ---
-Health is a set stat for all characters of the same species.
+Health is a set attribute for all characters of the same species.

 No human has more "life" than another, for example.